Permanent Makeup Needles

 Every needle has a combination of qualities that make it most useful for a certain task.
-Check out the descriptions below to understand which permanent makeup needles you need.
+Check out the PMU needle descriptions below to understand which permanent makeup needles you need.

-Needle count: Most permanent makeup needles are not individual needles, but tightly clustered groups.
+Most permanent makeup needles are not individual needles, but tightly clustered groups.
 This helps deposit permanent makeup pigments more evenly and efficiently.
-Generally speaking, smaller needle counts are used for smaller details while larger needle counts are used for larger details.
+Generally speaking, smaller PMU needle counts are used for smaller details while larger needle counts are used for larger details.

 Round needles are good for lining and light shading, depending on their needle count and the tightness of the cluster.
 Small-count round needles work best for tight, clear lines and detailed shading, such as for beauty marks, lash enhancements, eye and lip liner, and feathered or powdery eyebrow details.
 Larger counts are useful for more dramatic lining or for filling lips or eyebrows.

 Flat needles are set in a straight line, allowing them to carry and deposit more pigment with a single pass.
 That means they are most useful for creating clear, dark lines, but they can also be used for shading larger areas than round needles.
 Flat needles are generally used for creating natural eyebrow effects or for filling lips.